Dev-Craig44/next.js/routing-nav.md

 - only downloads the content of the target page
 - prefetches links that are in the viewport
 - caches pages on the client (so next time we go to a page that we have seen before, Next.js is not going to make a request to the backend, it's going to pull out that page from its client cache)

+Programmatic Navigation

+- sometimes we need to take the user to a new page as a result of clicking a button or submitting a form